-Abdominoplasty is a surgical procedure that is popularly known as “the tummy tuck”.
-In Houston, Texas, Dr. Cara Downey, uses the procedure to safely eliminate excess skin and fat from the abdomen to address aesthetic concerns due to aging, heredity, pregnancy, or significant fluctuations in weight.
+Abdominoplasty is a surgical procedure that is popularly known as the tummy tuck.
+In Houston, Texas, Dr. Cara Downey, uses the procedure to safely remove excess skin and fat from the abdomen to address aesthetic concerns due to aging, heredity, pregnancy, or significant fluctuations in weight.
 Additionally, this procedure repairs weakened and separated muscles.

-Dr. Cara Downey, a distinguished alumna of the University of Texas at Austin and Baylor College of Medicine, has welcomed hundreds of tummy tuck patients who want to recreate smoother and firmer abdominal profiles through her expertise.
+Board-certified plastic surgeon, Dr. Cara Downey has welcomed hundreds of patients who wish to achieve smoother and firmer abdominal profiles through her expertise.

-On average, the American Society of Plastic Surgeons (ASPS) says that tummy tuck patients pay about $5,500 for the procedure.
-But the full range is between $3,000 to $12,000 depending on your surgeon’s clinic location, scope of treatment, among other factors.
+On average, the American Society of Plastic Surgeons (ASPS) says that patients pay about $5,500 for the procedure.
+But the full range is from $3,000 to $12,000 depending on your surgeon’s clinic location, the scope of treatment, among other factors.

-For an accurate quotation and financing options, it’s best to personally schedule an appointment with Dr. Downey at +1 713-496-2427 or click Contact Us.
+For an accurate quotation and financing options, it’s best to personally schedule a consultation with Dr. Downey at +1 713-496-2427.

-At Downey Plastic Surgery, tummy tuck candidates are evaluated according to this criteria:
+At Heights Plastic Surgery, men and women are evaluated according to the following criteria:

-As a specialist in body contouring procedures for women, Dr. Downey understands how each patient has her own set of issues which can be properly addressed with the right technique.
-This holds true when it comes to tummy tucks as well.
+As a specialist in the tummy tuck procedures for men and women, Dr. Downey understands how each patient has their own set of issues that can be properly addressed with the right technique.

-Check out the list for a briefer on the different types and which could be best for your tummy tuck needs.
+Check out the list for a briefer and which could be best for your needs.

 Traditional Tummy Tuck

-If you want to improve both your upper and lower abdomen, the traditional or full tummy tuck repairs the problem area with a horizontal or U-shaped incision made from hip bone-to-hip bone and just above the pubic hairline.
+If you want to improve your upper and lower abdomen, the traditional or full tummy tuck repairs the problem area with a horizontal or U-shaped incision made from hip bone-to-hip bone and just over the pubic hairline.
 Then, excess skin is removed while abdominal muscles are tightened.
-Though it yields a longer scar than other tummy tuck types, the full tuck can give you a flatter, smoother stomach resulting in increased comfort in pants and skirts plus more flattering silhouettes in form-fitting clothes.
+Though it yields a longer scar than other surgical methods, the full tuck can give you a flatter, smoother stomach.
+This results in an increased comfort in pants and skirts plus more flattering silhouettes in form-fitting clothes.

-If your issue includes only a protruding or unflattering lower belly, a mini-tummy tuck might be enough to address it.
-In this procedure, Dr. Downey makes a single incision – only a few inches long – right above the pubic mound and proceeds to tighten loose muscles and remove excess skin to flatten your abdominal wall.
-As the name suggests, this involves a shorter, less invasive procedure, a quicker recovery, and a more flattering lower belly.
+If your issue is limited to just a protruding or unflattering lower belly, a mini-tummy tuck might be enough to address it.
+Dr. Downey makes one short incision beneath the panty line.
+Loose muscles are tightened and excess skin is removed to flatten your abdominal wall.
+The procedure is relatively quicker than the traditional technique and yields a shorter recovery, and a flattering lower belly.

 Endoscopic Tummy Tuck

 This type of approach is considered solely as a muscle-tightening procedure.
-At Downey Plastic Surgery, the endoscopic tummy tuck is the best course of action for patients with the rare condition dubbed ‘rectus diastasis’, wherein pregnancy or age play a part in the separation of abdominal muscles.
+At Heights Plastic Surgery, the endoscopic technique is the best course of action for patients with the rare condition dubbed rectus diastasis, wherein pregnancy or age play a part in the separation of abdominal muscles.
 While the endoscopic way minimizes the appearance of a scar, it does nothing to remove or lessen loose skin.
-It also costs and takes as much time (to perform and recover from) as a traditional tummy tuck.
+It also costs and takes as much time (to perform and recover from) as the traditional technique.

 Extended Tummy Tuck

-For patients who desire the removal of loose skin from a wider area, the extend type could be a better fit than the traditional technique.
+For patients who desire the removal of loose abdominal skin from a wider area, this approach could be a better fit than the traditional technique.
 In the first phase, Dr. Downey makes a longer incision that extends from the hip to the sides of the lower back and removes the patient’s excess skin.
-For the second phase, Dr. Downey makes a second cut – this time a round one – to free the navel and reposition it at a higher spot.
-According to experience, Downey Plastic Surgery patients who have had massive weight loss benefit most from this approach.
+For the second phase, Dr. Downey makes a second cut – this time around – to free the belly button and reposition it at a higher spot.
+According to experience, patients who have had massive weight loss benefit most from this method.

 Circumferential Tummy Tuck

 This technique gets its name from the fact that the incision is made all around the waistline, spanning the entire lower body.
 The extreme cut, also known as a lower body lift, is recommended by Dr. Downey to patients who have had undergone equally extreme weight loss.
 The aim of the circumferential approach is to remove an abundant share of excess fat and loose skin in common problem areas such as the tummy, outer thighs, and buttocks.
 After the incision is made, excess fat is suctioned out from the front and back of the body – from the ribs to knees.
-It’s common for Downey Plastic Surgery patients to be turned during this type of surgery during this first phase.
-Next, the abdominal muscles are tightened and the navel repositioned.
+It’s common for patients to be turned during the first phase of this surgery.
+Next, the abdominal muscles are tightened and the belly button is repositioned.
 Excess skin is the last to go before Dr. Downey uses sutures to reconnect the skin and tissue in the upper and lower body.

-It’s a difficult habit to kick, but it would do you and your body well to keep away from cigarettes for at least two to four weeks before surgery for optimum health.
+It’s a difficult habit to kick, but it would do you and your body well to keep away from cigarettes for at least 2 – 4 weeks before your procedure for optimum health.

-Tummy tuck patients are among those most prone to alternating episodes of doubt and excitement, so train yourself to moderate your emotions and expectations even before you check in at the hospital.
+Patients are typically prone to alternating episodes of doubt and excitement, so train yourself to moderate your emotions and expectations before you check in at the hospital.
 Keep in mind that great results take time, patience, and trust in your surgeon’s abilities and advice.

 The cut, whether traditional, mini, extended, or circumferential, is made in the abdominal area.
 Dr. Downey deals with excess fat first by sculpting them out to reveal a smoother body plane.
 Then off comes the excess skin.
 If necessary, Dr. Downey also makes another incision to reposition the navel and excise loose skin along the upper abdomen.